LYnnProspery/idocs/README.md

 ## How to install
 ### offline crx file
-Open the Google Chrome Developer mode and drag the crx file into your browser to install it.
+Open the Google Chrome Developer mode and drag the crx file into your browser to install it. crx file is in the crx folder which provide for download.

 ### Chrome webstore
 search idocs in chrome webstore: https://chrome.google.com/webstore/category/extensions and install it.